Council actively encourages community participation and provides an opportunity during Council Meetings to allow for the following:

 What happens to the petition?

-If the petition meets the requirements above, it will be presented to the next scheduled Ordinary Meeting of Council.
+If the petition meets the requirements above, it will be presented at the next scheduled Ordinary Meeting of Council.

 If the petition relates to an operational matter, Council must refer it to the Chief Executive Officer for consideration.